 Does Duke superscore the SAT?

 You are more than welcome to send us either your SAT or ACT scores, or both, and Duke will always consider the highest score you receive regardless of the type of test you took or the date it was administered.
-Applicants have the option of selecting the Score Choice feature for the SAT, as well as selecting specific ACT test dates from which to submit their scores.
+Applicants have the option of selecting the Score Choice feature for the SAT, as well as selecting specific ACT dates from which to submit their scores.

 The only test scores that applicants are required to submit are those that are necessary to fulfill the testing requirement.
 Duke does not require applicants to submit all of their test scores.
 On their applications, students have the option of self-reporting their scores.